silx-kit/silx/doc/source/Tutorials/fit.rst

 See the `PyMca documentation <http://pymca.sourceforge.net/stripbackground.html>`_ for more information on the strip background.

-To configure the strip background model of :class:`FitManager`, use :meth:`configure` to modify the following parameters:
+To configure the strip background model of :class:`FitManager`, use its :meth:`configure` method to modify the following parameters:

  - *StripWidth*: strip width parameter *w*, mentionned earlier
  - *StripNIterations*: number of iterations